desihub/desimodel/doc/fiberpos.rst

 Files
 =====

-etc/data/inputs/focalplane/pos_on_z1.txt is a text file version of DESI-0403v2, mapping the location of the fiber positioners in the DESI focal plane.
+data/inputs/focalplane/DESI-0530-posloc.txt defines the location of the positioners on the focal plane, taken from DESI-0530 tab PositionerAndFiducialLocations cells B40-J589 .

+data/inputs/focalplane/cassette_order.txt defines the order of which cassettes map to which ranges of fibers on the spectrograph slithead.

-bin/randomize_fibers randomly assigns fibers to positioners and makes a mapping for each spectrograph, output to etc/data/focalplane/fiberpos.* in fits and ascii formats.
+bin/randomize_fibers combines these while randomizing fibers within a cassette, with output to data/focalplane/fiberpos.* in fits and ascii formats.

 The square cutouts in the corner of each focal plane wedge are for the guider/focus cameras.
-Additionally there are random holes within the plane without a fiber assigned to mimic placement of fiducials.
+Additionally there are positioner holes reserved for unmoving fiducials.
-Hopefully the final DESI system will have more evenly distributed fiducials.

 fiberpos.txt is a text file with columns